AbhiSundu/AbhiSundu.github.io/drafts/PSUPostmortem.md

 I think the game's core mechanic of "Every N shots, do something cool" is great.
 However, many of the subsequent upgrades / progressions are very boring.
 Once you pick up your core set of spells, the upgrades are largely just "+2 ice damage", "+5 fire damage", "-15% reload speed" etc. The youtubers that played the game seemed reasonably engaged by the magic spells, but seemed to just gloss over the upgrade system becuase it was so boring.

 ### No amount of influencer traffic can out-market your game's quality
 If you look at my results, you might think "that's not too bad for a game without good marketing!".
 Then you see that I had multiple youtubers with 100k-500k subscribers cover the game and suddenly you're like: What happened?
-I think it's clear that my game just isn't that great.
+I think it's clear that my game just doesn't stand out among the crowd.
+I also think the balance issues mentioned earlier contibuted to youtubers liking the game less.

-My game had far more chances to succeed than it probably deserved.
-It feels like I wasted an opportunity that could have been better-used by a much better game.
+It does feel humbling to have this much influencer traffic and see such tepid results.
 I won't vent about this too much more, I just want to say: Imagine if I had made a better game!
-With the amount of influencer traffic I received, it could have rocketed my game to the moon if my game were better.
+With the amount of influencer traffic I received, it may have rocketed my game to the moon if my game were better.

 ### The game's visuals are polarizing
 The game's art is very simple, maybe to a fault.
 I personally like the art style, but I feel that this was one of the reasons my "post-10-review" steam impression boost didn't convert very well into increased sales.
 I also saw a few comments on youtube videos talking about how ugly the game looked.